-This unit builds upon the knowledge and skills developed in CNA770.
-It extends the developing clinical assessment and patient management skills of the student in complex critical care situations.
+This unit builds upon the knowledge and skills developed in Foundations of Critical Care Nursing Practice CNA 770.
+This unit extends the developing clinical assessment and patient management skills of the student in complex critical care situations.
 Students will apply integrated problem solving skills reflecting advanced practice concepts guided by readings, and practical activities.

 |Unit name||Contemporary Critical Care Nursing Practice|

 School of Nursing

 |Coordinator||Doctor Farida Saghafi|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2023 are indicative and subject to change.
 Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

 - Apply advanced clinical assessment and problem solving skills related to the care of the complex critically ill patient. demonstrate problem solving capabilities beyond that of a beginner in critical care; apply high level therapeutic management skills as justified against evidence based literature; incorporate team leadership capabilities when working with others